 6 Pivotal Benefits of AI for Retail [+ Use Cases from Top Brands]

-Some time ago, a computer science focused on programming machines to think and act like humans, known as artificial intelligence (AI), left the pages of sci-fi books.
+Some time ago, a computer science project focused on programming machines to think and act like humans, known as artificial intelligence (AI), left the pages of sci-fi books.

 In the last decades, it has become a powerful instrument to change the future of various industries, including healthcare, finance, manufacturing, and retail.

-The interest in AI solutions is rapidly growing.
+Interest in AI solutions is rapidly growing.
 In January 2023, ChatGPT, an AI chatbot created by OpenAI three months after its launch, reached over 100 million users (by comparison, Facebook reached this milestone after four years of running)!

-Take the shopping experience to the next level with AI
+Take the Shopping Experience to the Next Level with AI

 Who knows if the future of shopping will resemble the scenes from "The Blade Runner 2049" movie, where giant holograms on skyscrapers interact with passersby?